PatKeenan/wednesdays/apps/web-landing/_blog/fun-golf-games/hazard-hero.md

 # Hazard Hero: The Golf Game That Turns Obstacles into Opportunities

 Are you tired of fearing hazards on the golf course?
 Get ready to embrace them with Hazard Hero, an exciting new golf game that will transform the way you see sand traps, water hazards, and even cart paths.
-This innovative game is set to be a standout feature in the upcoming Wednesdays Golf App, launching in fall 2025.
+This innovative game is set to be a standout feature in the upcoming Wednesdays Golf App, launching in spring 2025.
 Let's dive into how Hazard Hero works and why it's about to become your new favorite way to play.

 ## How to Play Hazard Hero